stoeps13/connections-doc/source/admin/install/t_prof_install_tdi.md

         ```

+        !!! note
-        **Note:** Do not copy and paste the example into your ibmdisrv.bat file.
+    Do not copy and paste the example into your ibmdisrv.bat file.
 Add the two arguments without changing any of the other arguments.

+        !!! note
-        **Note:** Check the path in ibmdisrv.bat for where SDI is installed - note the following properties:
+    Check the path in ibmdisrv.bat for where SDI is installed - note the following properties:

         path